MikailaAkeredolu/RedoTest/README.md

 -  Invoke the printAmountForEachThingThatIsPayable method on all things that are Payable
 -  Create a List of FlightCrewJobs and add 3 FlightCrewJobs to your List in this order. <flightCrewJob3, flightCrewJob1, flightCrewJob2>
 -  Invoke  printEachFlightCrewJob method and pass in the List of FlightCrewJobs
--  Invoke the sortAndPrintCrewMembersByJobTitle method on the same List of FlightCrewJobs
+-  Invoke the sortAndPrintFlightCrewJobsByJobTitle method on the same List of FlightCrewJobs
 -  printAllJObsExceptThisCrewMemberJob method and pass in the same List of FlightCrewJobs as well as crewMember3.
 >  PUSH TO GITHUB AND MAKE YOUR REPO PRIVATE.
 DM ME FOR A REVIEW!